judgels/judgels/docs/setup.rst

 Installing database
 -------------------

-Except Gabriel, all Judgels applications requires a connection a working MySQL database server.
+All Judgels Play applications requires a connection a working MySQL database server.
 Install a MySQL server.
-Then, create a database named **judgels_<app>** (note the underscore, not dash) for each Judgels application <app> you want to install.
+Then, create a database named **judgels_<app>** (note the underscore, not dash) for each Judgels Play application <app> you want to install.
 For example: **judgels_jophiel**.

 Installing application
 ----------------------